All This Useless Beauty: Content

 In its original conception, the album was to be a two-disc set of songs written for other artists, entitled A Case for Song, with backing by a diverse array of musicians, influenced by his participation in the 1995 Meltdown Festival.
-Aspects of this concept survived to the final album, as four songs previously released by others made it to the final track listing: "The Other End of the Telescope," co-written with Aimee Mann and originally recorded by 'Til Tuesday; "You Bowed Down," recorded by Roger McGuinn; "All This Useless Beauty" and "I Want to Vanish," recorded by June Tabor.
+Aspects of this concept survived to the final album, as four songs previously released by others made it to the final track listing: "The Other End of the Telescope", co-written with Aimee Mann and originally recorded by 'Til Tuesday; "You Bowed Down", recorded by Roger McGuinn; "All This Useless Beauty" and "I Want to Vanish", recorded by June Tabor.
 The title is a sarcastic reference to what Costello thought would be the fate of the album.

 Instead, Costello hired the Attractions, and recorded the songs at Windmill Lane Studios in Dublin and Westside Studios in London with production by Geoff Emerick and engineering by Jon Jacobs.
 "Complicated Shadows" had been intended for Johnny Cash, and "Why Can't A Man Stand Alone?" for Sam Moore, but neither singer elected to record them.
 Another of his collaborations with Paul McCartney appears, "Shallow Grave".

 Unusually, six tracks were released as singles in either the United Kingdom or the United States; "It's Time", "Little Atoms", "The Other End of the Telescope", "Distorted Angel", "All This Useless Beauty" and "You Bowed Down".
 Four of these—"Little Atoms", "The Other End of the Telescope", "Distorted Angel", and "All This Useless Beauty"—were released the same month as part of a limited-time promotion campaign, with each single featuring covers of songs from the album by other artists, such as Lush, Sleeper, and Tricky.
-Costello, who described the release as a "pop art project" where each single got deleted one week after its initial launch, explained:
+Costello, who described the release as a "pop art project" where each single was deleted one week after its initial launch, explained:

 "It's Time" charted at number 58 in the UK, while all of the four limited promotional releases but "Distorted Angel" reached the 90s on the UK charts.
 "You Bowed Down" reached number eight on the Billboard Adult Alternative Songs chart.

 Release history

 The album was released initially on compact disc, cassette & LP in 1996.
 As part of the Rhino Records reissue campaign for Costello's back catalogue from Demon/Columbia and Warners, it was re-released in 2001 with 17 additional tracks on a bonus disc.
 Additional tracks continued the album's initial concept, tracks intended for recording by or in collaboration with other artists.
 "The Days Take Care of Themselves" and "The Comedians" had been written for Roy Orbison, his recording of the latter appearing on Mystery Girl, while "The Only Flame in Town" had been intended for Aaron Neville.
-"The World's Great Optimist," another collaboration with Aimee Mann, appeared on her Bachelor No. 2 album, and Johnny Cash recorded "Hidden Shame" on Boom Chicka Boom.
+"The World's Great Optimist", another collaboration with Aimee Mann, appeared on her Bachelor No. 2 album (as "The Fall of the World's Own Optimist"), and Johnny Cash recorded "Hidden Shame" on Boom Chicka Boom (1990).
 This reissue is out of print, the album reissued again by Universal Music Group after its acquisition of Costello's complete catalogue in 2006.